Dealing with a mismatch between your assigned sex and your gender identity can be extremely stressful.

 As mentioned above, research shows that connecting with others can help you address gender dysphoria and manage any potential stigma you may face.

-Getting social support is the first step you can take yourself, assuming you have a supportive network.
+Getting social support with your gender identity is the first step you can take yourself, assuming you have a supportive network.
 This can be in the form of your parents or friends.
 Further, it is shown that contact with like-minded people can help you with affirmation and reduce the distress you are feeling.

 How a gender therapist near me can help

-With services such as Pride Counseling, an online gender therapist can help you by providing advice via one-on-one phone calls, video calls, and chat sessions.
-These sorts of online sessions are best suited for those that want to improve their quality of life.
+With counseling services like BetterHelp, a mental health provider can help you by providing advice via one-on-one phone calls, video calls, and chat sessions.
+These sorts of online sessions are best suited for those who want to improve their quality of life.

-Relying on online therapy is not suited for those that are in an urgent situation.
+Relying on online counseling is not suited for those who are in an urgent situation.
 If you are in an emergency or need crisis care, you can always call 911 or a mental health service in your neighborhood.
 You can also contact the National Suicide Prevention Hotline on 1-800-273-8255.

 Research shows that trying to convince people to be cisgender is an attack on their mental health.
 Not only is it unethical and ineffective, but these conversion efforts can also increase psychological stress and the likelihood of depression.

-Trans people can experience stigma, discrimination, prejudice and violence, which is why talking to open-minded therapists, specializing in these issues, can make your life and your potential transition process that much easier.
+Trans people can experience stigma, discrimination, prejudice and violence, which is why talking to open-minded gender therapists, specializing in gender identity issues, can make your life and your potential transition process that much easier.